-In addition to implicating a split with the Second Circuit, these rulings create a playbook for using state courts to usurp federal law on climate change and other federal issues.
-The exclusive federal nature of climate policy, in particular, has been on display this year.
+In addition to implicating a split with the Second Circuit, the ruling below created a playbook for using state courts to usurp federal law on climate change and other federal issues.
+The exclusive federal nature of climate policy, in particular, has been on display in recent years.
 State law rulings making the production, sale, promotion and use of oil and gas a liability-inducing event for the American, Canadian, and European energy companies named in these cases would directly contradict the federal government's efforts to encourage an increase in their production in order to reduce costs and enhance America's and Europe's energy security given the war in Ukraine.